x2w-soda/Ludens/README.md

 ### Ludens Builder

 The CMake target `LDBuilder` is a command line executable that serves as a stand-alone utility.
-The builder is not required by the end user to build a game, but it could be useful for advanced users since it exposes a lot of the framework's functionalities through the command line.
+The builder is not required by the end user to build a game, but it could be useful for advanced users since it exposes a lot of the engine's functionalities through the command line.

 The CMake target `LDBuilderLibs` contains all builder modules and links with `LDCoreLibs`.